 And if you’ve had to chat with a representative from your internet/cable company recently, you know how long you can sit on hold.

 That’s why it’s time to call in a robot.
-A negotiation bot like Trim will negotiate your cable or internet bills down for you.
+Trim is an AI assistant — aka cute robot — that will negotiate your cable or internet bills down for you.

 It works with Comcast, Time Warner, Charter and other major providers.

-You can sign up simply with Facebook.
+You communicate with Trim via Facebook Messenger or texts.
+Simply sign up with Facebook or your email address to get started.
 Then, upload a PDF of your most recent bill, and Trim’s AI-powered system gets to work.
 If at first it doesn’t succeed, it’ll keep negotiating until it can save you some money.